-For the purpose of assisting employees to understand their rights and entitlements under the Agreement, the CEO shall, where practicable, make available facilities to assist the union to display notices that are relevant to employment matters on dedicated union notice boards.
+For the purpose of assisting employees to understand their rights and entitlements under the Agreement, the CEO shall, where practicable, make available facilities to assist the union to display notices that are relevant to employment matters on general staff notice boards.

-- 41.4 Delegates Rights and Obligations - (a) The role of union workplace delegates and other elected union representatives is to be respected and facilitated. - (b) An employee may have a union representative to represent the employee in a dispute or workplace matter and make representations on behalf of the employee. - (c) The CEO and union workplace delegates must deal with each other in good faith. - (d) The rights and obligations of union workplace delegates will be underpinned by the following principles: - (i) workplace delegates will be able to perform their role without any discrimination in their employment; - (ii) ability for delegates to represent their members in the workplace (e.g., during enterprise agreement bargaining, on joint consultative committees, for consultation during change, and/or to represent members generally); - (iii) ability for delegates to have access to paid time to consult with employees; - (iv) reasonable access to Territory Generation facilities (including telephone, facsimile, photocopying, internet, email facilities, and meeting rooms) for the purpose of work as a delegate; - (v) opportunity to inform employees about union membership; - (vi) ability to represent employees at an industrial tribunal; - (vii) maintaining the confidentiality of Territory Generation information as well as information about NTPS employees; - (viii) all parties will behave in a professional, productive and ethical manner; - (ix) a delegate would be expected to carry out their normal duties; and - (x) ability for an official to "walk around" a workplace, accompanied by an appropriate Territory Generation employee where necessary, to hold individual discussions contingent on the nature of the work being performed in the workplace, subject to discussion with and prior approval of the CEO.
-Approval for "walk around" will not be unreasonably withheld.
+- 38.4 Delegate's Rights and Obligations - (a) The role of union workplace delegates and other elected union representatives is to be respected and facilitated. - (b) An employee may have a union representative to represent the employee in a dispute or significant workplace matter and make representations on behalf of the employee.

+- (c) PWC and union workplace delegates must deal with each other in good faith. - (d) The rights and obligations of union workplace delegates will be underpinned by the following principles: - (i) workplace delegates will be able to perform their role without any discrimination in their employment; - (ii) ability for delegates to represent their members in the workplace (eg during enterprise agreement bargaining, on JCCs, for consultation during change, and/or to represent members generally); - (iii) ability for delegates to have access to paid time to consult with employees; - (iv) reasonable access to PWC facilities (including telephone; facsimile, photocopying, internet and email facilities, meeting rooms) for the purpose of work as a delegate; - (v) opportunity to inform employees about union membership; - (vi) ability to represent employees at an industrial tribunal; - (vii) maintaining the confidentiality of PWC information as well as information about NTPS employees; - (viii) all parties will behave in a professional, productive and ethical manner; - (ix) a delegate would be expected to carry out their normal duties; and - (x) ability for an official to "walk around" a workplace to hold individual discussion contingent on the nature of the work being performed in the workplace subject to discussion with and prior approval of the CEO.
+Approval for "walk around" will not be unreasonably withheld. - 38.5 Subject to NTPS payroll systems, PWC will provide facilities for the deduction and remittance of union fees for employees who request in writing to have such fees deducted from their salary.

-PART D - RATES OF PAY AND RELATED MATTERS
+PART 4 - RATES OF PAY AND RELATED MATTERS

-42. Rates of Pay
+39. Rates of Pay

-42.1 Salary rates and structures are shown in Schedule 1.
+39.1 Salary rates and structures are shown in Schedule 1.

-43. Adjustments in Salaries and Allowances
+40. Adjustments in Salaries and Allowances